 Yes, work-study earnings are subject to tax.
 It is considered a source of income, so it has to be reported to the IRS and the state (if your student’s state has a separate income tax) each year.

 Additionally, work-study earnings must be listed on your student’s FAFSA.
 However, those earnings won’t impact their eligibility for future financial aid.
-That’s a significant benefit your student doesn’t get if they work in a traditional part-time job.
+That’s a significant benefit your student doesn’t get if they work in traditional part-time employment.

 On the FAFSA, your student will need to list their work-study wages in two places.
 First, they have to include it when sharing how much they earned from working during that year.
 Second, they will need to list their work-study earnings again in a separate financial information section.
 When they do, the value of that pay won’t be used to determine their aid eligibility for the upcoming year.